-Planetarium educators take you on a unique tour of the sky as seen from our area, with topics ranging from visible planets, bright stars, and the Milky Way, to periodic comets, seasonal constellations, black holes, alien planets, upcoming rocket launches, meteor showers, satellite spotting, and more!
+Take an awe-inspiring tour of the night sky as seen from our area, with topics ranging from visible planets, bright stars, and the Milky Way, to periodic comets, seasonal constellations, black holes, alien planets, upcoming rocket launches, meteor showers, satellite spotting, and more!

 Recommended for ages 8+; 60-minute live and interactive show.
-Capacity is currently limited to 60 seats per show (50%).
 Masks are required in the Planetarium until further notice.
 Advance reservations are strongly encouraged.

 The Sky Tonight is sponsored by Domino Sugar Yonkers Refinery.

 Únase a nosotros en este espectáculo en español de 25 minutos en reconocimiento al Mes de la Herencia Hispana, recomendado para edades de 4 a 7 años.
 Seguido por preguntas y respuestas en vivo con un educador del planetario.

 Explora las estrellas, la Luna y el Sol en compañía de los personajes de Sésamo.
 Con la ayuda de Big Bird, Elmo y Hu Hu Zhu descubre cómo todas las personas del mundo están conectadas y todos observamos el mismo cielo.

 An original show, The Victorian’s Guide to the Galaxy explores what nineteenth-century scientists understood about their universe through developments in the field of astronomy at the time.